 Find out the things to do when visiting Cannes

-An ancient fishing village, a seaside resort for wealthy tourists since the 19th century, Cannes is world-famous for its cinema festival, the Croisette and the luxury hotels on the French Riviera.
+An ancient fishing village, a seaside resort for wealthy tourists since the 19th century, Cannes is world-famous for its film festival, the Croisette and the luxury hotels on the French Riviera.

 You are chilly to visit Cannes because of its reputation as a seaside luxury city at exorbitant cost?